Wisconsin Nanny Tax Rules

 We’ve partnered with Bhalu Insurance, because they’re THE experts in Workers Comp Insurance for household employers.
 In fact, that’s literally all they do.
 Check out their site for a free quote or give them a shout.
 We think they’re pretty awesome.

 All employers are required to post certain notices for the benefit of their employees.

 Household employers must keep accurate records of hours worked by employees and wages paid on an ongoing basis.
 These records must be kept for at least 3 years.
 With Poppins, we’ll keep all this information in your online filing cabinet, which you’ll be able to access even after you’re not using us to run your payroll.

-If a Wisconsin employee is terminated, he or she must be paid their accrued wages no later than he or she would have been paid under the normal pay cycle.
+A Wisconsin employee who is terminated or quits, must be paid their accrued wages no later than the next scheduled payday.